remotephone/blog.rmtph.one/_posts/2016-12-27-attacking-yourself-first.md

 Check for yourself in a default Ubuntu container, lots of the stuff we'd typically rely on getting files into and out of a server we're in aren't there.
 No ftp, no tftp, no wget, curl, fetch, etc etc. This complicates getting our exploit code on to the server.

 In the spirit of living off the land, let's start with what got us here to begin with, php.
-We have rights to the system, we can move around in a shell, let's see if we can excute php.
+We have rights to the system, we can move around in a shell, let's see if we can execute arbitrary php.
 This isn't pretty, but it proves my point, we can execute arbitrary php commands.

 ![PHP Works]({{site.url}}/images/phpworks.png){: .center-image }